NicTheFifth/MCME-PVPUPDATE/README.md

 * Free for All runner

 ## To be fixed
+* Disallow removal of armour and/or banner
+* Capture the Flag, banner click

 ## Implemented
-* Disallow removal of armour and/or banner
 * JSON structure
 * Mechanism for doing private games
 * Whitelist